flex-development/JIME-P001/docs/CONTRIBUTING.md

   git feature repo-setup
 ```

-will create a new branch titled `feature/repo-setup` and tell Git to set up tracking information for the branch.
+will create a new branch titled `feature/repo-setup` and push it to `origin`.

 ## Testing